zendesk/product_security_challenge/NOTES.md

 A dockerized NGINX container provides a HTTPS proxy for the app.
 HTTPS is using a simple self-signed certificate.
 Using HTTPS in dev enables us to check for a number of issues and features, such as CSP, cookie flags, and mixed content.

+## Additional Work

+I ran out of time to implement more of the features in the list.
+Additionally to the list, I would have also have liked to implement:

+ - [`Rack::Attack`](https://github.com/kickstarter/rack-attack) for rate limiting and blocking of malicious requests.
+ - More security focused specs.
+The focus of this app is on configuration.
+In a real app, specs provide a vital safety net for security regressions.